Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Introduction

 The idea of representing the set of feasible solutions of a problem by a polytope forms the basis of a standard and powerful methodology in combinatorial optimization, see, e.g., \cite{SchrijverBook}.

 \paragraph{Extended Formulations and Extensions}

+Resuming the discussion above (and assuming that the problem is a minimization problem), we have $\min \{f(x) \mid x \in X\} = \min \{f(x) \mid x \in P\} = \min \{f(x) \mid Ax \leqslant b\}$, where $Ax \leqslant b$ is any linear description of $P$.
+This turns any given instance of the combinatorial optimization problem into an LP, however over an implicit system of constraints the LP is potentially large since it has at least one inequality per facet of $P$.
+In fact, even for polynomially solvable problems, the associated polytope $P$ may have an exponential number of facets.

-Even for polynomially solvable problems, the associated polytope may have an exponential number of facets.
-By working in an extended space, it is often possible to decrease the number of constraints.
+By working in an extended space, that is, considering extra variables $y \in \RR^k$ besides the original variables $x \in \RR^d$, it is often possible to decrease the number of constraints.
 In some cases, a polynomial increase in dimension can be traded for an exponential decrease in the number of constraints.
 This is the idea underlying extended formulations.

-Formally, an \emph{extended formulation} (EF) of a polytope $P \subseteq \RR^d$ is a linear system\footnote{We restrict ourselves to linear systems in slack form, that is, containing only equalities and nonnegativity inequalities.
-Notice that this can be done without loss of the generality, since any extended formulation can be brought in slack form without changing the number of inequalities.}